shaneholloman/image-processor/README.md

-# Image Meta Processor
+# Image Processor

-A production-ready Python application that processes images to generate detailed descriptions using the Ollama LLaVA model and embeds these descriptions as XMP metadata into the images.
+An application that processes images to generate detailed descriptions using the Ollama LLaVA model and embeds these descriptions as XMP metadata into the images and adds them to a database.

+Currently, I'm not sure how far I'll take this toolset, but it's serving its purpose for now.
+Currently, we have two different processors:

+1. One for metadata - This function is fully formed.
+2. One for filenames - This function is yet to be formed.
+3. Maybe I'll add more...

 ## Features